k2view-academy/K2View-Academy/articles/12_LU_navigation/01_Navigating_an_LU_schema.md

 ### What is the Navigation Pane?

-The Navigation pane in the right corner of an [LU Schema](/articles/03_logical_units/03_LU_schema_window.md) is used to move between the different areas of a schema.
+The Navigation pane in the right corner of an [LU Schema](/articles/03_logical_units/03_LU_schema_window.md) is used to move between the different areas of a Schema.
 This is useful when looking at large Logical Units with many tables or hierarchy levels.

 ![image](/articles/12_LU_navigation/images/10_01_02.jpg)